LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - Your server should use `node` and `express`
 - When I visit 'http://localhost:3000/' I see:
   - The text "Welcome stranger!
 What's your name?"
-  - A text input with the place holder "Your name here"
+  - A text input with the placeholder or label "Your name here"
   - A submit button with the text "Save my name!"
 - When I type my name into the text field and press "Save my name!" the page reloads and displays the text "Welcome back [the name I entered]!" only.
   - Example: If I enter "Ada Lovelace" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace".